AshleyCheny/Node.js-Essential-Training----Lynda.com/README.md

 ## The File System
 ### Listing directory files
 - `fs` module to interact with the file system
 - asynchronously vs synchronously reading file

+### Reading files
+- read the text file or read the file as binaries